-Ask Mrs Willingham or Mr Sexton if you any questions about the course.
+Ask Ms Barry if you have any further questions.

 Health and Social Care

 What is Health and Social Care?

 Health and Social Care is an examination and course-work structured course which focuses on a wide range of topics involved in caring for adults, older adults and children.
 All theory is linked to practical applications so that you have a very clear idea of how to use the skills and knowledge you learn.
 We use case studies about real situations to help students apply their skills and show understanding in a 'real world' environment.